 Will I still like this piece next year?
 You’ll get the most bang out of your buck when you invest in traditional pieces that you can wear for years to come.

-While many pieces of jewelry can be worn year-round, springtime is the perfect time to bring out our pastel necklaces, floral earrings, and feminine dainty jewelry.
+While many pieces of jewelry can be worn year-round, springtime is the perfect time to bring out our pastel necklaces, floral earrings, and feminine, dainty jewelry.
 This year, you might even want to add in a few head scarfs to be worn as bows.
 Or, check out these 16 playful accessories to add to your mom wardrobe.

 And now you’re officially ready for spring with this warm weather wardrobe refresh!